-- tablespoon of peanuts (optional)
+tablespoon of peanuts (optional)

-- In a jar or container, stir together oats, milk, cinnamon, salt, sweetener, peanut butter, and chia seeds, leave the jar in the fridge for at least three hours (overnight is best though).
+- In a jar or container, stir together oats, milk, yogurt, cinnamon, salt, sweetener, peanut butter, and chia seeds, leave the jar in the fridge for at least three hours (overnight is best though).

 - In the morning, add your banana and top with peanuts.

 - Take it on the go and enjoy!

 2. The Best Avocado Toast

 OK, I know this a complete millennial move, but I had to keep it on the list.
 Avocado toast can be incredibly tasty if it is made correctly.
 Much of the time, it is overcomplicated and there is too much added to it for the avocado to shine through.
 Other times, it lacks seasoning and is just straight avocado on bread — which you are then charged $12 for.
 Instead, you can easily make it at home with just a few simple ingredients.

 - 2 slices bread of choice (sourdough works really well, but any bread you like will taste great).